CityofToronto/bdit_data-sources/gis/school_safety_zones/README.md

 ## 3. Sheets Credentials

 A credential file (named `key.json` in the script) is required to connect to the Google Sheets to pull data, the contents of this file can be downloaded from [the google console](https://console.cloud.google.com/iam-admin/serviceaccounts/details/) if you're logged in to the right google account.
-This is currently stored in an encrypted Airflow connection: `vz_api_google`.
+This is currently stored in an encrypted Airflow connection: `google_sheets_api`.

 ## 4. Adding a new year